+256 741947400 info@vibrantholidaysafaris.com

-The Dos and Donts of Gorilla Trekking In Rwanda
+The Dos and Don’ts of Gorilla Trekking In Rwanda

-Vibrant Holiday Safaris brings you the rules and regulations for gorilla trekking in Rwanda which are designed to protect not only the primates but tourists who go to see them.
+Dos and Don’ts of Gorilla Trekking In Rwanda, Vibrant Holiday Safaris brings you the regulations that are designed to protect not only the primates but tourists who go to see them.
 Mountain gorilla tracking is an exciting activity but requires one to be well prepared and in good physical form to make it even more memorable.
 We recommend that throughout the activity, visitors should follow the lead and instructions of the park Rangers.

 Only 1000 mountain gorillas remain in the wild but Tourism is the only reliable way to raise money for their conservation.
 They are endangered and need to be protected from sicknesses or anything that may threaten their numbers.

-The rules and regulations were designed with the purpose of reducing disease transmission from man to the gorillas and also to avoid alerting the primates unnecessarily.
+The rules and regulations are designed with the purpose of reducing disease transmission from man to the gorillas and also to avoid alerting the primates unnecessarily.
 Mountain gorillas are vulnerable to infections from humans because of their lower immunity.
 It is also important to note that although the gorillas are habituated, they still remain wild and do not trust humans completely.

 Only eight people may visit a gorilla group in a day.
 This not only helps reduce the possibility of disease transmission but also minimizes disturbances to the behavior of the gorilla group.